-The first burst was detonated on Bikini Atoll, the succeeding four from barges in the Bikini lagoon and the last on Eniwetok Atoll.
+With the exception of the third burst, the Castle series consisted of high-yield detonations.
+The first burst was detonated an Bikini Atoll, the succeeding four from barges in the Bikini lagoon and the last on Eniwetok Atoll.

-most of the radioactive clouds created in the Castle series extended to very great heights, and the greater part of the cloud in levels beyond the reach of routine meteorological observations.
+As shown in Table 2.1, most of the radioactive clouds created in the Castle series extended to very great heights, with the mushroom of the cloud well in the stratosphere, and the greater part of the cloud in levels beyond the reach of routine meteorological observations.
 For this reason, it has been impossible to prepare adequate meteorological trajectories to determine the path of the debris at various levels.
-The network of upper air observing stations in the tropics is extremely sparse at best, and wind reports at levels above 40,000 feet are virtually nonexistent, with the exception of a few from stations in the Marshall Islands and adjacent areas established especially for this test series.
+The network of upper air observing stations in the tropics is extremely sparse at best, and wind reports at levels above 40,000 feet are virtually nonexistent, with the exception of a few from stations in the Marshell Islands and adjacent areas established especially for this test series.
 Even at these stations, the highest observations rarely extend above 100,000 ft.

-The meteorological trajectories for the various bursts cannot. therefore, be computed at levels above 40,000 ft. and are doubtful even at lower levels.
+The meteorological trajectories for the various bursts cannot, therefore, be computed at levels above 40,000 ft. and are doubtful even at lower levels.
 All trajectories given in this report were computed by personnel of the Air Weather Service (SUPA Branch) and are prepared for the 850-mb.
 (5,000-ft), 700-mb.
 (10,000-ft.), 500-mb.
 (18,000-ft.), 300-mb.
 (30,000-ft.), and 200-mb.
 (40,000-ft.), levels only.

 The temperature soundings for all of the Castle bursts were very similar in their major features.
 There were no pronounced inversions in the lower layers (except for an inversion at about 7,000 feet during Romeo).
 The air was quite moist up to about 5,000 feet, and somewhat drier above, with fairly steep lapse rates in the upper troposphere.
 The tropopause was between 48,000 and 54,000 feet with very stable lapse rates in the lower stratosphere above.
-The winds obtained from observations made at or near each lever 100 000 of the shots are shown in Figure 2.1.
+The winds obtained from observations made at or near each of the shots are shown in Figure 2.1.